wp-plugins/bepro-listings/readme.txt

 BePro Listings has spawned the famous $1 one dollar wordpress themes.
 The plugin has so many options, that we felt a practical tutorial would be the best introduction.
 The goal of our $1 wordpress themes, is to showcase BePro Listings features; However, they posses all of the features of any other theme.
 Some of our $1 one dollar wordpress themes are complete themes, while others are child themes built on free solutions.
 We want to prove that you can integrate BePro Listings into any theme and create any type of listings site.
 CHALLENGE US!

-	1. ByCater - This responsive directory theme features a home page template utilizing (map, search, categories, and listings).
+	1. ByCater - This responsive directory theme features a home page template utilizing (google map, search, categories, and listings).
 It also integrates with typical wordpress features like, sidebar, menu, etc
 	2. FolioProjects - Responsive Child theme for the stock wordpress twentyfourteen teamplate.
 Perfect for gallery, portfolio, and other sites where you want to emphasize the featured images.
 Comes with three templates
 	3. MT Classifieds - Great responsive theme for classified focused websites.
-Template uses various features including (map, categories, and listings)
+Template uses various features including (google map, categories, and listings)

 = WHATS THE DIFFERENCE? =

 BePro Listings works with buddypress and many gallery plugins (e.g. galleria) in its free stock form.
-We also integrate with s2member and several other plugin to provide you the customer, with the flexibility to select the best components for your listings/directory/classifieds/portfolio site.
+Via addons, we also integrate with s2member and several other popular plugins.
+This makes it extreamly easy to interchange features and pick the best combinations for extending your listings / directory / classifieds / portfolio site.

-We believe that integrating plugins into themes forces unneeded bloating.
-Our plugins are tested to work cohesively, as if coded into a theme; However, they are offered separtely for custom solutions.
-Why pay for document management if you don't want that feature?
+We created BePro Listings and its addons to be modular.
+This allows you to only add the features you need, effectively speeding up the load time of your website.
 The prices of our Addons start at $5 and help to further development of the plugin.
 You can also buy bundles of plugins and themes for great discounts.

 BePro Listings is built for various levels of users.
 Our novice users will appreciate our $1 themes, ajax features and "all in one" shortcodes.
-Our intermediate users will appreiate the plethora of configuration options.
+Our intermediate users will appreiate the plethora of configuration options, widgets and extra shortcodes.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.

 = SHORTCODES =
 These all have options and you can check them out via the documentation link above.